nuwanwp/Certification/Implement and manage storage.md

 - When having delete lock it is not possible to delete the storage account as well.

 NOTE :- Data in Azure Files or the Table service may become unaccessible to clients who have previously been accessing it with the account keys.
 As a best practice, if you must apply a ReadOnly lock to a storage account, then move your Azure Files and Table service workloads to a storage account that is not locked with a ReadOnly lock.

+- Locking a storage account does not protect containers or blobs within that account from being deleted or overwritten

 ## Storage data movement